-18. Will I receive training?
+16. Will I receive training?

 We make every effort to provide our volunteers with the resources needed to perform professionally.
 All artists will receive information about their accommodations, and teaching location before they arrive, along with instructions on how and when to report for duty.
 All instructors will also be given an orientation of the building, classroom and expectations of class structure once they arrive.
-Each instructor will also be given a self-guided orientation training sheet to help them get oriented to Yosemite Valley and the many locations to paint or draw with their class.
+Each instructor will also be given an orientation training sheet to help them get oriented to Happy Isles operations.